 Spicy Skinny Margarita

-This spicy skinny margarita is for folks looking for all the flavor and balance of a classic cocktail.
+This spicy skinny margarita is for you if you’re looking for all the flavor and balance of a classic cocktail.
 You just want it in fewer calories.

-This skinny margarita is made with a chili-infused spicy tequila, lime juice, and agave nectar.
+This skinny margarita is an adaptation of the Tommy’s margarita made with a chili-infused spicy tequila, lime juice, and agave nectar.
 Garnish it with a dried orange slice, and you won’t miss anything but the calories.

 a spicy skinny margarita on a tray with dried orange slices, chili peppers, and limes.